Unboxed-Software/solana-course/content/rust-macros.md

 }
 ```

-Derive macros can also define helper attributes, which can be used in the scope of the item that the derive macro is applied to and customize the code generation process.
+In addition to implementing traits, derive macros can define helper attributes.
+Helper attributes can be used in the scope of the item that the derive macro is applied to and customize the code generation process.

 ```rust
 #[proc_macro_derive(MyMacro, attributes(helper))]